-Copper bracelets are thought to help ease the aches and pains of stiff and sore joints.
-The as-yet limited research has yielded some evidence to support their use in medicine, but even more studies have emerged advising that they have no clinical impact.
+Proponents suggest that copper bracelets may help ease the aches and pains of stiff and sore joints.
+While some research supports their use, even more studies indicate that they have no clinical impact.

 Proponents of the treatment suggest that the skin absorbs tiny particles of copper.
 This is then said to help reduce inflammation in the joints, as copper is a vital nutrient that serves this purpose in the body.